Changissnz/goals/README.md

 # The Time and Place For Profanity

 Profanity is a big party foul.
-But I am did not
+But I did not
 attend the party.

 Does this make sense?
 Are you OK with that?